-The universally shocked NBA world, with many feeling skeptical that the players would be able to effectively share the ball, as all three players are considered to be somewhat ball-dominant players, as all players have high usage rates.
-The average usage rate for a high level NBA player is in the mid to late 20’s.
+The trade universally shocked the NBA world, with many feeling skeptical that the players could effectively share the ball with one another.
+All three players are considered to be somewhat ball-dominant players, as all players have high usage rates.
+The average usage rate for a high-level NBA player is in the mid to late ’20s.
 KD’s usage rate is 30.2%, Irving’s is 29.3%, while Harden’s is at an incredible 40.7%.
-This led to many thinking that the three would be unable to gel with one another, and that the stars may actually get in the way of each other, instead of synthesizing with one another.
+This led to many thinking that the three would be unable to gel with one another, and that the stars may get in the way of each other instead of synthesizing with one another.

-However all three of these stars have played with other extremely high usage player’s during their careers.
-Kyrie won a championship with Lebron James, KD won two championships with Steph Curry, and James Harden played with Russel Westbrook, as well as KD.
+However, all three of these stars have played with other extremely high usage players during their careers.
+Kyrie won a championship with Lebron James, KD won two titles with Steph Curry, James Harden played with Russel Westbrook, and KD during his time on the Thunder.
 So all players have shown in their careers that they are capable of playing with other high usage superstars, so that criticism may not be as valid as many make it out to be

-Another criticism of the trade was that the Nets sacrificed too much depth in order to obtain Harden.
+Another criticism of the trade was that the Nets sacrificed too much depth to obtain Harden.

-The trade also hurt the Nets defense in the big man position, as the other top title contender teams that the Nets may go toe-to-toe with in the playoffs this postseason, are successful due to talented big men.
-Anthony Davis on the Lakers, and Giannis Antetokounmpo are both instrumental to their team’s success, and the Nets may be unable to beat those teams if they can not sufficiently guard talented big men such as Davis and Antetokounmpo, as they now lack depth at the 4 and 5 positions.
-This is also coming at a time where Deandre Jordan isn’t playing very well, so the lack of solid big men defense may hurt the Nets against teams with top tier power forwards and centers.
+The trade also hurt the Nets defense in the big-man position, as the other top title contender teams that the Nets may go toe-to-toe within the playoffs this postseason are successful due to talented big men.
+Anthony Davis on the Lakers and Giannis Antetokounmpo are both instrumental to their team’s success.
+The Nets may be unable to beat those teams if they can not sufficiently guard talented big men such as Davis and Antetokounmpo, as they now lack depth at the 4 and 5 positions.
+This is also coming when Deandre Jordan isn’t playing very well, so the lack of solid big-man defense may hurt the Nets against teams with top-tier power forwards and centers.

-To see how some of Hills West’s students felt about the trade, I asked some knowledgeable basketball fans to hear there takes regarding the situation
+To see how some of Hills West’s students felt about the trade, I asked some knowledgeable basketball fans to hear their takes regarding the situation.

-Another Nets fan, Gavin Schochet(11), also felt that the trade was a great opportunity for the Nets, however, he is a bit cautious, as he feels the trade may hurt the Nets in the future if they can’t win a championship
+Another Nets fan, Gavin Schochet(11), also felt that the trade was an excellent opportunity for the Nets.
+However, he is a bit cautious, as he feels the trade may hurt the Nets in the future if they can’t win a championship.

-“I think it’s a great opportunity for the team to win a title, however if they can’t win one than this was a complete failure and that team is in big trouble for the future
+“I think it’s a great opportunity for the team to win a title, however, if they can’t win one, then this was a complete failure, and that team is in big trouble for the future.

 To get a different perspective, I also interviewed a Knicks fan, Jonathan Appel(11), to see how a fan of another team saw the trade.

-“I think there is potential, it’s just going to be how they are able to defend players like AD and Giannis.”
+“I think there is potential, it’s just going to be how they can defend players like AD and Giannis.”

-When I asked him if he was disappointed as a Knicks fan to see the Nets create this incredible big three, Appel said he wasn’t disappointed as he felt that the trade did carry some large downsides for the Nets, as well as stating he trusts Knicks head coach Tom Thibodeau, and trusts the defensive ability of the Knick’s young core
+When I asked him if he was disappointed as a Knicks fan to see the Nets create this incredible big three, Appel said he wasn’t disappointed as he felt that the trade did carry some significant downsides for the Nets, as well as stating he trusts Knicks head coach Tom Thibodeau and trusts the defensive ability of the Knick’s young core.

 “No reason for any Knick fan to be disappointed, the Nets had to mortgage their cap, whole future, and now have no flexibility in their cap space.
-The Knicks have plenty of young assets, and Immanuel Quickley looks very good, and Thibs has all the young guys playing defense
+The Knicks have plenty of young assets, Immanuel Quickley looks good, and Thibs has all the young guys playing defense.

-Harden will suit up for the Nets tomorrow January 16th against the Orlando Magic at the Barclays center.
-NBA fans will just have to wait and see if this new big three can put the pieces together to win a title, or if they will just be a failure that the Nets will regret in a few seasons.
+Harden will suit up for the Nets tomorrow, January 16th, against the Orlando Magic at the Barclays Center.
+NBA fans will have to wait and see if this new big three can put the pieces together to win a title or if they will be a failure that the Nets will regret in a few seasons.